-A Panel is set-up to assess requests and issue recommendations for exclusion and financial penalty on cases referred to it by an authorising officer of a Union institution, Union body, European office or body entrusted with the implementation the of CFSP actions (Article 143(1) of the Financial Regulation).
-The competent authorising officer will refer a case to the Panel for a central assessment when there are no final judgments or final administrative decisions related to the exclusion and its duration or to the financial penalty, and their publication.
+A Panel is set-up to centrally assess the exclusion situations referred to in Article 136(1) of the Fianncial Regulation and for adopting appropriate recommendations on exclusion and financial penalty on cases referred to it by the authorising officer of ta Union institution, Union body, European office or body entrusted with the implementation of the CFSP actions (Article 143(1) of the Financial Regulation.
+The competent authorising officer will refer a case to the Panel for a central assessment when there is no final judgment or final administrative decision on the exclusion and its duration or on the financial penalty, and their publication.

-When the contracting authority decides to deviate from the recommendation of the panel, it shall justify such decision to the panel.
+When the competent authorising officer decides to deviate from the recommendation of the panel, it shall justify such decision to the panel.

 The Panel will also be competent to ensure the rights of defence of the person or entity concerned.

-It is then the competent authorising officer that takes the decision on the basis of the panel recommendation to exclude and or impose a financial penalty and possibly publish the related information on the Commission's website.
+It is then the competent authorising officer that takes the decision on the basis of the panel recommendation to exclude and/or to impose a financial penalty and possibly to publish the related information on the Commission's website.

 The system retains the possibility to assess the remedial measures taken by the person or entity to demonstrate its reliability.
-In this case, the person or entity should not be excluded (except for the most severe criminal activities).
+In this case, the person or entity should not be excluded (except for the most severe criminal activities, i.e. fraud, corruption).

 - a high-level independent chair;

 - 2 representatives of the Commission as owner of the system;